 7. A Natural Disaster WILL happen

-This is a very uncomfortable truth about food storage.
+This is another one of the very uncomfortable truths about food storage.
 I’m not trying to scare you, but sometime, somewhere, something will happen that will affect you or your family.
-Take a look at everything that is happening now-a-days… disasters are happening in areas where they haven’t been before.
+Take a look at everything that is happening nowadays… disasters are happening in areas where they haven’t been before.

-A disaster doesn’t even have to happen to your town… but somewhere close that can limit groceries being transported to your town will cause an influx of ridiculous food prices or no food to restock the stores at all.
+A disaster doesn’t even have to happen to your town… but somewhere close that can limit groceries being transported to your town.
+This could cause an influx of ridiculous food prices or no food to restock the stores at all.

 When a disaster does happen, will you be eating your food storage for a year?

 No. You won’t.
-For a week, maybe a month.
-But, how many friends, family, and neighbors do you know that haven’t been preparing, and will be affected from a disaster as much as you?
-Do you want them to go without for a week or month?
+You might eat it for a week, maybe a month.
+But, how many friends, family, and neighbors do you know that haven’t been preparing, and will be affected by a disaster as much as you?
+Do you want them to go without food for a week or month?